billwear/maas-rad/originals/backup-deb-2-9-cli-2344.md

 |Packages|[CLI](/t/backup-deb-2-7-cli/2340) ~ [UI](/t/backup-deb-2-7-ui/2341)|[CLI](/t/backup-deb-2-8-cli/2342) ~ [UI](/t/backup-deb-2-8-ui/2343)|[CLI](/t/backup-deb-2-9-cli/2344) ~ [UI](/t/backup-deb-2-9-ui/2345)|
  snap-2-9-ui -->

 MAAS currently does not provide specific tools to back up and restore a working MAAS configuration.
-MAAS servers are part of your data centre, just like other Linux-based servers, so your current backup and disaster recovery solution will probably back up your MAAS environment.
+MAAS servers are part of your data centre, just like other Linux-based servers, so your current backup and disaster recovery solution should be sufficient to back up your MAAS environment.
 Even so, you should know which files and actions are critical -- to ensure that you get a clean backup, and further ensure that you can restore it cleanly.

 #### Quick questions you may have: